Suján The Serai

 This a tented camp and thus can be affected by little creatures from the outdoors wanting to come indoors

-To start planning your vacation to Suján The Serai
+Call us on to start planning your vacation to Suján The Serai or take a look at our itineraries to Rajasthan

 A luxury desert camp and spa, the Serai is a fantastic place to escape the crowds of Jaisalmer and experience the slower pace of desert life.
 The desert views and starry skies at night are something really quite special and from the terrace outside your tent, shepherds and villagers can be seen wandering around this extraordinary landscape.